spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_stack.md

 ***Active Mode***
 In active mode, the Zabbix agent connects to the server or proxy and pushes data.

+In the active mode, all data processing is performed on the agent, without the interference of pollers.
+However, the agent must know what metrics should be monitored, and that is why the agent connects to the trapper port  10051/TCP of the server once every two minutes (by default).
+The agent requests the information about the items, and then performs the monitoring on the host and pushes the data to the server via the same TCP port.

 * Port used: 10051 (TCP)
 * Direction: Agent → Server/Proxy